Syncano/syncano-node/docs/cookbook/web/deployment/circle-ci.md

 ```

-If you create hosting from cli this file above will be created automatically
+If you will create hosting from cli this file above will be created automatically.

 ```sh
 npx s hosting add <PATH>